pubnub/angular-js/blog_08.md

 third parties from snooping even if the messages are intercepted en route to the recipient (or after the fact).
 The biggest advantage of crypto in PubNub is that it allows your app to use secure communications with just one additional line of config (!).
+Stay tuned and we'll show you just what line of code that is.
 Thanks to the magic of Angular and PubNub, it's super easy to make this happen with minimal code tweaks.

 First off, let's take a look at the situations where you might take advantage of cryptography: